All Products

 • Required permissions

-• Input manifest permissions
+• Manifest-related permissions

-• oss:PutObjectTagging: Required to batch add or replace tags.
+• oss:PutObjectTagging - Required to batch add or replace tags.

-• oss:DeleteObjectTagging: Required to batch delete tags.
+• oss:DeleteObjectTagging - Required to batch delete tags.

-• oss:PutObjectAcl: Required to batch modify permissions.
+• oss:PutObjectAcl - Required to batch modify ACLs.

-• oss:RestoreObject: Required to batch restore archived objects.
+• oss:RestoreObject - Required to batch restore archived objects.

 Step 2: Prepare an input manifest

-Use a manifest file automatically generated by Bucket Inventory.
+Uses a manifest file automatically generated by Bucket Inventory.

 <Manifest>